It'll be August soon, and that means for Venice, we're in for the most crowded MONTH of…

 Piazza San Marco is NEVER crowded if you know how to schedule your visit.
-It would be a pity to leave the Piazza out, or not being able to take in its beauty during your visit just because it’s too crowded.
-In the next three blog posts, I’m offering you a virtual guide on how to spend a marvelous three days in Venice, but with a focus: The coffee houses.
-Visiting coffee houses implies you’re here for breakfast – and these criteria may give new insights into a Venice you miss on a hit-and-run visit.
-In this first part of the series, I’d like to show you around virtually the way I would if you came to Venice.
+It would be a pity to leave the Piazza out or not being able to take in its beauty during your visit just because it’s too crowded.
+In the next three blog posts, I’m offering you a virtual guide on how to spend a marvelous three days in Venice with a focus: The coffee houses.
+Visiting cafes implies you’re here for breakfast, so you gain a lot of insights into a Venice you miss on a hit-and-run visit (obviously, we don’t recommend these !!).
+So, in this first part of the series, I’d like to show you around virtually the way I would if you came to Venice.

-Chances are you won’t be seeing so many crowds if you come at 08:00 am.
-The above is one of my favorite videos revealing the atmosphere of a summer morning – take at least a look at the first part, dedicated to Piazza San Marco.
-This is a video by Venizavion, voted by the Venetian daily il Gazzettino the “most beautiful video on Venice”.
-Check out Venizavion’s Page here.
+As I said, chances are you won’t be seeing so many crowds if you come at 08:00 am, just like you can see in the Venizavion video.
+It’s one of my favorites, revealing the atmosphere of a summer morning, so do take at least a look at the first part, dedicated to Piazza San Marco.
+By the way, it was voted by the Venetian daily il Gazzettino the “most beautiful video on Venice”.

-In the early morning, you’ll be able to explore the mosaics and pavements of the Piazza too, which are laid out in an artistic manner – as you can see in the video and the picture on the left.
-Then, do sit down and have breakfast on the Piazza.
-I’d do it under the arcades, on the soft black leather seats at Caffé Florian.
-Every year, they add new coffee specialties to their menu, though personally, I’d start a perfect day with tasting their rose-flavored tea té alla rosa venexiana and a plate of biscotti assortiti (Venetian biscuits such as zaleti).
+In the early morning, you’ll be able to explore the mosaics and pavements of the Piazza, laid out in an artistic and always surprising manner.
+Now, do sit down and have breakfast on the Piazza at one of the cafes located under the arcades, for example, on the soft black leather seats at Caffé Florian.
+Every year, they add new coffee specialties to their menu, though personally, I’d start my perfect day by tasting their rose-flavored tea té alla rosa venexiana and a plate of biscotti assortiti (Venetian biscuits such as zaleti).

 If you are in the mood for chocolate, they have a special summer drink you shouldn’t miss – cioccolata alla menta – mint-liquor flavored chocolate.
-Yes, even if it is a hot drink the way it should be in the morning, you’ll notice the refreshing notes of peppermint.
-I’d then take a cup of one of their coffee specialties, like marocchin or caffé dalmato, which is flavored with maraschino cherry liquor, evocating the common history of Venice and Dalmatia.
+Yes, even though it is a hot drink as it should be in the morning, you’ll notice the refreshing notes of peppermint.
+I’d also drink a cup of one of their coffee specialties, like marocchin or caffé dalmato, which comes flavored with maraschino cherry liquor, evocating the common history of Venice and Dalmatia.

-By now, a special exhibition just across the Piazza will have opened – where you can marvel at – and receive lots of information – not just on pizzi (lace) from Burano, but from all parts of the lagoon.
-For there is a lace-making tradition not just on the island of Burano, but also on Pellestrina, and on the mainland – in Stra, Mira etc. You’ll notice all the difference in lace-making fashion and style, and you can also take home a high-quality souvenir to remember, at reasonable prices – despite the prominent location.
+By now, a special exhibition just across the Piazza will have opened where you can discover lace, and it’s not just pizzi (lace) from Burano, but from all parts of the Lagoon.
+Yes, there is a lace-making tradition not just on the island of Burano but also on Pellestrina and on the mainland, where lace is produced in Stra and Mira.
+You’ll notice there are different kinds of lace and you could also buy a really high-quality souvenir at reasonable prices despite this prominent location.

-Do walk up the marble steps and into its cool interior, and again, take a look at the mosaic-layered floor of the church – you can see it in the picture below.
+Do walk up the marble steps and take a look at the mosaic floor of the church.
 Chances are you’ll have the church rather to yourselves, if no morning mass service is celebrated.
 Upon returning to the Piazza the same way you came :-) there’s the temptation to take a second breakfast by this time, under the cool arcades.

-This time, try a late-morning breakfast spuntino at Caffé Quadri’s cicheti venexiani assortiti – a Venetian mouth-watering antipasto treat.
-It’s probably just now that you can understand the real meaning of the word ombra – watch how the sunny seats of Caffé Quadri remain empty because it’s far too hot by now, while people move to the shade.2
+You could try a late-morning breakfast spuntino at Caffé Quadri’s cicheti venexiani assortiti which is a Venetian mouth-watering antipasto treat.
+It’s probably just now that you can understand the real meaning of the word ombra – watch how the sunny seats of Caffé Quadri remain empty because it’s far too hot by now, while people move into the shade.8